-- ++ much better than doing nothing/the status quo - + better than doing nothing/the status quo

-0 about the same as doing nothing/the status quo

-- worse than doing nothing/the status quo - - much worse than doing nothing/the status quo
+- ++ much better than doing nothing/the status quo - + better than doing nothing/the status quo - 0 about the same as doing nothing/the status quo - worse than doing nothing/the status quo - - much worse than doing nothing/the status quo

-$^{^{65}}$ Preliminary analysis undertaken in 2019 showed that up to 95 percent of clients who received child support did not declare their child support payments as income.
+65 Preliminary analysis undertaken in 2019 showed that up to 95 percent of clients who received child support did not declare their child support payments as income.

-How do the options compare to the status quo?
+How do the original options compare to the status quo?

-Option 1 - Status Quo Option 2 - Full pass-on, child support treated as income for benefit purposes Option 3 - Full pass-on, but treating child support as income for the child Option 4 - Partial pass-on Equity or fairness 0 + + + Removal of inequity for sole parent beneficiaries + All child support charged as income (equity with other clients) 66 + Removal of inequity for sole parent beneficiaries - Parents who receive large sums of child support still eligible for financial assistance - Treats sole parent beneficiaries differently than other clients Partial removal inequity for sole parent beneficiaries Only entitled to a portion of child support Treats sole parent beneficiaries differently than other clients Certainty of income 0 + + + Increases income when child support is paid + Child support paid monthly will be treated as income and spread over the following four or five weeks for benefit abatement purposes + + + + Increases income when child support is paid + + Benefits more stable as not abated by child support payments + + + Increases income when child support is paid + Child support paid monthly will be treated as income and spread over the following four or five weeks for benefit abatement purposes Behavioural impact 0 + Liable parents incentivised to pay child support - Likely drop in child support applications, as application becomes voluntary Liable parents incentivised to pay child support (all child support received by carer) Likely drop in child support applications, as application becomes voluntary 0 + Liable parents may be incentivised to pay child support - Likely drop in child support applications, as application becomes voluntary Child-centred 0 + + Provides more financial resources for sole parents when paid ++ Provides substantial financial resources for sole parents when paid (as benefit not abated because of child support) + Provides limited additional financial resources for sole parents Administrative ease 0 Reduces burden to self-declare income due to Inland Revenue/MSD automation of child support info share - Requires ongoing additional staff 0 + Client does not need to declare child support - Requires ongoing additional staff 0 + Reduces burden to self-declare income due to Inlan Revenue/MSD automation of child support info share - Requires ongoing additional staff Cost 0 Loss of Government revenue (child support) + Child support abatement gains - Investment in IT build required - Requires additional ongoing costs (Inland Revenue and MSD) - Loss of Government revenue (child support) - Minor investment in IT build and some additional ongoing costs (Inland Revenue and MSD) + Child support abatement gains Investment in IT build required Requires additional ongoing costs (Inland Revenue and MSD) Overall assessment 0 +++ ++ +
+Option 1 - Status Quo Option 2 - Full pass-on, child support treated as income for financial assistance purposes Option 3 - Full pass-on, but treating child support as income for the child Equity or fairness 0 + + + Removal of inequity for sole parent beneficiaries + All child support charged as income (equity with other clients) 66 + Removal of inequity for sole parent beneficiaries - Parents who receive large sums of child support still eligible for financial assistance - Treats sole parent beneficiaries differently than other clients + Partial r - Only ent - Treats s clients Certainty of income 0 + + + Increases income when child support is paid + Child support paid monthly will be treated as income and spread over the following four or five weeks for benefit abatement purposes + + + + Increases income when child support is paid + + Benefits more stable as not abated by child support payments + Increase + Child su and sprea benefit ab Behavioural impact 0 0 + Liable parents incentivised to pay child support - Likely drop in child support applications, as application becomes voluntary 0 + Liable parents incentivised to pay child support (all child support received by carer) - Likely drop in child support applications, as application becomes voluntary + Liable p support - Likely dr application Child-centred 0 + + Provides more financial resources for sole parents when paid + + + + Provides substantial financial resources for sole parents when paid (as benefit not abated because of child support) + Provide sole parer Administrative ease 0 0 + Reduces burden to self-declare income due to Inland Revenue/MSD automation of child support info share - Requires ongoing additional staff 0 + Client does not need to declare child support - Requires ongoing additional staff + Reduce Revenue/ - Requires Cost 0 Loss of Government revenue (child support) + Child support abatement gains Investment in IT build required Requires additional ongoing costs (Inland Revenue and MSD) Loss of Government revenue (child support) Minor investment in IT build and some additional ongoing costs (Inland Revenue and MSD) + Child su - Investme - Requires and MSD Overall assessment 0 + + + ++